 Q: How do I register and apply to schools?

-A: Information on registering, applying for JCPS schools as well as applying to magnet schools and programs is listed on these pages.
+A: See page 6 for more information on registering and applying for JCPS schools.
+Information on applying to magnet schools and programs is also listed on those pages.

 Q: What does School Choice mean?

-A: JCPS offers a school choice system that lets parents apply to the school that best meets their child’s needs.
-We boost academic success by letting parents apply to the school or program that best matches their child’s needs and learning style.
-New in the 2023-24 school year, JCPS also offers students living in the Choice Zone the option to attend school close to home or far away.
+A: JCPS offers a school choice system that lets parents apply to the school that best meets their child’s needs and learning style.
+JCPS also offers students living in the Choice Zone the option to attend school close to home or far away.

-Q: How many magnet choices can I submit for my child?
+Q: How many magnet or Academies of Louisville choices can I submit for my child?

 A: Parents may select up to two magnet choices on the application.